MoseleyBioinformaticsLab/GOcats/README.md

 GOcats is an Open Biomedical Ontology (OBO) parser and categorizing utility--currently specialized for the Gene Ontology (GO)--which can sort ontology terms into conceptual categories that a user provides.

+## Important note: cite your use of GOcats
+See the CITATION file for instructions.

 ## Getting Started

 It is recommended that you clone this repository into a project directory within the home directory.